microsoft/live-share/docs/quickstart/join.md

 That's it!!
 In a few moments you'll be connected to your colleague's collaboration session.
 Here's a few things to try out:

 1. Move around the project independently and make some edits
+2. Check out working intellisense for JavaScript, TypeScript, and/or C# code
-2. Jump to the host's location and edit something together
+3. Jump to the host's location and edit something together
-3. Pin to the host and follow as they make edits in different files
+4. Pin to the host and follow as they make edits in different files
-4. Ask the host to start up a co-debugging session with you
+5. Ask the host to start up a co-debugging session with you
-5. Ask the host to share a local server so you can check out something like a web app running on their machine
+6. Ask the host to share a local server so you can check out something like a web app running on their machine

 Interested in joining the private limited preview so you can create collaboration sessions instead of just joining them?
 [Sign up now!](https://aka.ms/vsls-signup)